renzzorocha/helix/README.md

 ---

 ## 📜 Licença
 Distribuído sob a licença MIT.
-Consulte o arquivo LICENSE para mais informações.
+Consulte o arquivo LICENSE.txt para mais informações.